racharahul/My_Portfolio_3D/README.md

 - Redesigned project cards with full-width banner images
 - Added semi-transparent overlay and blend modes to project images for better visual integration
 - Reorganized project content flow for improved readability
+- Updated Projects page to use a uniform "Web Design Highlight" layout for all projects
+- Enhanced "View Code" and "Visit Site" buttons with improved visibility through styling changes
+- Updated project images to display actual project images from the projects folder instead of SVG placeholders

 ## Future Plans